Guiyang Metro: Line 1

 Line 1 was approved for construction on 6 May 2013, and approved for plan in 2006.
 The line goes through Guanshanhu, Yunyan, Nanming and Huaxi Districts.
 The line twice crosses Nanming River and connects the downtown area with a number of outlying districts.
 The line depots are Xiaohe Depot and Guanshanhu Depot.
 The railway electrification system uses an overhead line.
 Line 1 runs northwest to south.

 Line 2

 Line 2 is 40.6 km with 32 stations, including 30 underground stations and 2 elevated stations.
 Line 2 runs north to southeast.
 It opened on April 28, 2021.

 Line 3

 The first phase of Line 3 is 43.03 km in length and has 29 stations.
 Line 3 runs from northeast to south.
 It opened on 16 December 2023.

 Line S1

 The first phase of Line S1 opened in 2024.
 It is 30.32 km in length, including a 22.64 km underground section and 7.68 km elevated section.

 Lines under construction

 Line T2

 The first phase of tram line Line T2 is under construction.
-It will be 10.92 km in length, with 13 stations.
-It is expected to open in 2025.
+It will be 10.92 km in length, with 13 stations, using BYD SkyShuttle technology.
+It is expected to open in 2027.